 It is important to remember that the vast majority of children at BWA arrive on time and every day.
 An important part of our attendance policy is that this good practice is commended and applauded publicly.

-In order to do this we:-
+In order to do this we might take the following actions: